Urban and Community Tree Canopy Program

-A massive tree planting program rooted in community-led collaboration, with the goal of planting and watering over 10,000 trees across several Minnesota cities impacted by urban heat island effects.
+Our Cooling Minnesota Communities (CMC) program is a massive tree planting initiative rooted in community-led collaboration, with the goal of planting and watering over 10,000 trees across several Minnesota cities impacted by urban heat island effects.

 A group of volunteers planting trees, with a Great River Greening staff member showing how, at a public housing campus in Saint Paul, Minnesota